karayabin/universe-snapshot/universe/DocTools/doc/api/DocTools/Report/AbstractReport.md

 - <span id="property-undefinedInlineKeywords"><b>undefinedInlineKeywords</b></span>

-    This property holds an array of undefined keyword items, each of which being the following array:
+    This property holds an array of undefined keyword items, along with the function name, each of which being the following array:

     - 0: name of the undefined keyword
+    - 0: name of the inline function called
     - 1: location (class name) where it was found